scala/scala.epfl.ch/individual-membership.md

 that your contribution go towards:

 - Funding developers to develop and mantain libraries and tools of intrest to the broader Scala community.
-- Covering the costs of educational or community infrastructure and equipment.
+- Covering the costs of community infrastructure and equipment.
 - Providing financial assistance to underrepresented groups or students so as to be able to attend major Scala conferences and events.

 Organizations or individuals who are interested in but unable to join the Scala